MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 ## Define functionalities

-When the necessary roles have been defined, define which technical features each of these roles require.
+When the necessary roles have been defined, determine which technical features each of these roles require.

-The author role creates and develops guides and need access to the Guides PC app, the Guides Mobile app, Guides through HoloLens, and, potentially, a Power App enabling the author to transfer the guide further in the process flow (to review by QA).
+The author role creates and develops guides and needs access to the Guides PC app, the Guides Mobile app, Guides through HoloLens, and, potentially, a Power App enabling the author to transfer the guide further in the process flow (to review by QA).
 This is necessary to create, configure, and test the guide.
 However, they might not need any further involvement.

 The QA role has nothing to do with the actual creation of the guide, but it is critical that they can view the guide, the related content, and the metadata to approve or reject the guide.
 These are other functionalities than those of the author.
 There might be other reviewers involved in the process as well, but they shouldn't have the right to edit the guide.